salsify/logstash-codec-avro-data-file/README.md

-# Logstash Plugin
+# Logstash Avro Data File Codec

 This is a plugin for [Logstash](https://github.com/elastic/logstash).

-It is fully free and fully open source.
-The license is Apache 2.0, meaning you are pretty much free to use it however you want in whatever way.
+It is intended to make it easy to parse Avro data files.

 ## Documentation